marcdotson/counting-cockroaches/Code/Stan-introduction.md

 directory or project on your computer, you should only need to correctly spell the name of your Stan file.

+The chains code is helpful for making your code run more efficiently and checking for accuracy.
+We will go into more detail later, but for now you should run 4 chains, assuming your computer has 4 cores.
+If your not sure how many cores you have, you can usually find that information in your computer settings, or you can run this code.

+    install.packages("parellel")
+    library(parallel)
+    detectCores()

+R will detect the number of cores on your PC.

-Now the object fit contains the results of running our data through our model.
+Now the object ‘fit’ contains the results of running our data through our model.
 Let’s check them out.

 ``` r
 print(fit)